1961 American Football League Championship Game: Background

+the efforts numerous AFL All-Stars on both sides of the ball in players such as quarterback Jack Kemp and defensive end Earl Faison (who won AFL Rookie of the Year that year); the Chargers forced 66 turnovers on the season while ranking first in overall defense by allowing just 15 points per game.

 Game summary

 The 1961 AFL championship game was the sixth meeting between the two teams during the calendar year.
 The previous season's title game, won by Houston 24–16, had been played on January 1, 1961.
 The Chargers had won two exhibition contests with the Oilers in the summer, and they had split during the regular season, with the home teams winning.

-The second AFL title game kicked off at 1:30 pm PST and scoring was held down by sloppy play and turnovers: Houston had seven and San Diego six.
+The second AFL title game kicked off at 1:30 pm PST and scoring was held down by sloppy play and turnovers: Houston had seven and San Diego had six.
 The only score of the first half came on a 46-yard George Blanda field goal, coming after a nine-yard San Diego punt.

-In the third quarter, the Oilers had the only sustained drive of the game, and went 80 yards.
+In the third quarter, the Oilers had the only sustained drive of the game, which went for 80 yards.
 With a third-and-five at the San Diego 35, Blanda rolled to his right and found Billy Cannon open at the 17.
 Cannon jumped to make the catch, shrugged off a would-be tackler, and scampered into the end zone for a touchdown, his second in two straight low-scoring championship games.
 Blanda's extra point put Houston up 10–0.
 The Chargers scored early in the fourth quarter on a 12-yard field goal by George Blair, but they could not score again, and the Oilers won 10–3.
+Blanda went 18-of-40 for 160 yards with a touchdown and five interceptions.
+Blanda was the fifth quarterback to throw five interceptions in a playoff game but became the first (and as of 2024, only) quarterback to throw five interceptions in a winning effort for a postseason game.
+Chargers counterpart Jack Kemp went 17-of-32 for 226 yards for four interceptions.

 San Diego head coach Sid Gillman was involved in a heated post-game discussion at mid-field with an official, field judge John Morrow, who was wrestled to the ground by Charger safety Bob Zeman.

 The game was not a sellout; the attendance of 29,556 was several thousand under Balboa Stadium's capacity.